epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-24-docker-debian-apt.markdown

 #### Full Upgrade

-There are also this <code>full-upgrade</code>, that resolve dependecny conflict automatically.
+There is also this <code>full-upgrade</code>, that resolve dependency conflict automatically.

 {% highlight bash %}
 $ apt-get full-upgrade